Skip to main content

 4.11 MILEAGE AND TRAVEL

 When practical, employees are to use library owned vehicles for library business.
 Employees who are required to drive their personal vehicles on library business may be reimbursed mileage for the round trip at a rate established by the Internal Revenue Service.
-A valid Ohio Driver’s license shall be required of such drivers
+A valid Ohio Driver’s license shall be required of such drivers.
+See Administrative policy 2.1.

-Employees may be reimbursed for mileage to and from their home location and another library location to which they are assigned to work unless the assigned location is closer to their residence than their home location.
-Employees may be reimbursed for travel between library locations during the work day, calculated between the two locations unless the assigned location is closer to their residence than their home location.
+Between Library Locations: Employees may be reimbursed for mileage to and from their home location and another library location to which they are assigned to work unless the assigned location is closer to their residence than their home location.
+Employees may be reimbursed for mileage between library locations during the work day, calculated between the two locations unless the assigned location is closer to their residence than their home location.

-Time spent traveling to and from a library location is generally excluded from hours worked.
-However, any time spent traveling during the workday, as part of an employee’s principal activities, will be counted as hours worked.
-If an employee who normally works at a library location is sent to a non-library location for one day and returns that same day, all time spent traveling to and from that assignment is compensable work time.
-However, meal period and time spent traveling to and from the employee’s home to the point of departure are not counted as hours worked.
 If an employee is sent to a non-library location overnight, any time spent traveling that corresponds to the employee’s normal working hours is compensable time.
 This includes hours traveled on days the employee normally does not work (e.g., Sunday).
 If an employee travels during a time that they would not normally be working, the time is not counted as hours worked.
-Meal time is not compensable.

-Exception: Any time spent performing work during travel time (e.g., working on a plane) is compensable, regardless of when it occurs.
+• Any time spent performing work during travel time (e.g., performing work as a passenger) is compensable, regardless of when it occurs.

 4.12 PROFESSIONAL CONFERENCES, MEMBERSHIPS & CERTIFICATIONS